Sajojo/ollama-tut/TUTORIAL.md

-# Tutorial: Installing Ollama on Your Local Device
+# A beginner's guide to Installing a local LLM on Your Local Device

 This guide will help you install Ollama on your local machine.
 Follow the steps below to get started.